 Jeanine has worked on development teams at the Education Development Center, Inc., Turning Point Software, and Turbine Entertainment.
 Her compositions can be heard in a wide variety of art and media, in works that include the documentary The Life and Times of Frida Kahlo, the critically acclaimed off-Broadway play Rapt, and Midway Games’ MMORPG Lord of the Rings Online: Shadows of Angmar.
 Her work as a percussionist can be heard on fellow Berklee composer and music technologist Stephen Webber's Stylus Symphony.
 Jeanine is an active advisor to the Alliance for Women Film Composers.

 In addition to her work in games, Gina continues to score feature films and TV projects, which have won awards around the world and have premiered on networks such as Nickelodeon and Comedy Central.
-She is also a member of the Game Audio Network Guild (G.A.N.G.) and the International Game Developers Association (I.G.D.A).
+She currently resides in New Jersey, just outside of NYC, where she creates game audio for clients worldwide.

-Students must be proficient with a professional-level DAW and sequencer of their choice (Digital Performer, Logic, SONAR, GarageBand, etc.), including the ability to record individual tracks, trace signal flow, complete a basic mix, route to and from effects and software instruments, and integrate any relevant MIDI gear as required.
+Students must be proficient with a professional-level DAW and sequencer of their choice, including the ability to record individual tracks, trace signal flow, complete a basic mix, route to and from effects and software instruments, and integrate any relevant MIDI gear as required.
 Students must have an advanced knowledge of MIDI sequencing, with the ability to edit pre-existing information.
 Students must also have an understanding of music theory and harmony, and be prepared to compose music and sound design elements in an appropriate genre for their game project.
 Knowledge of dramatic scoring techniques is suggested.
 Students should also be active as a casual gamer in some part of the industry whether it be console, computer, cell phone, or Web/Flash-based games.

 - A MIDI sequencer is required.
 Assets will be provided in broadcast WAV file format, QuickTime movies, and as proprietary formats specific to the course.